SaleFlex/SaleFlex.PyPOS/docs/06-dynamic-forms.md

 - Keyboard positioning accounts for panel scroll position using global coordinates

 **Data Loading:**
-- On form open, panel textboxes can be automatically populated from model data
+- On form open, panel textboxes are automatically populated from model data
+- System tries to load from CurrentData cache first (for cached models like `pos_settings`, `cashier_data`)
+- If not in cache, loads from database (first instance found)
+- Panel name is converted to model class name (e.g., "POS_SETTINGS" → "PosSettings")
+- Textbox names are converted to model field names (uppercase → lowercase)
 - Example: `POS_SETTINGS` panel textboxes load from `CurrentData.pos_settings`
+- Example: `CASHIER` panel textboxes load from `CurrentData.cashier_data`

 **Data Saving:**
 - When SAVE button is clicked, panel textbox values are collected
 - Panel name is converted to model class name (e.g., "POS_SETTINGS" → "PosSettings")
+- Model instance is found from cache or database (or created if new)
+- Values are converted to appropriate types (int, bool, string, None)
-- Model instance is updated and saved
+- Model instance is updated with textbox values
+- Model is saved to database
+- Cache is updated if model is cached in CurrentData
+- Works with any model following the naming convention!

 ## Future Enhancements